bokeh/bokeh/docs/bokeh/source/docs/user_guide/intro.rst

 do is call the output function |show|.

-With the *bokeh.plotting* interface, you have many more possibilities to create an customize your visualization.
+With the *bokeh.plotting* interface, you have many more possibilities to create and customize your visualization.
 For example:

 * saving the plot to an HTML file instead of showing it
 * styling and removing axes, grids, annotations, and interactive elements